BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/usingPhysicsEngine.md

     }
 }
 ```
-This snippet will create the PhysicsViewer and then will add every PhysicsBody available thanks to the scebe meshes.
+This snippet will create the PhysicsViewer and then will add every PhysicsBody available thanks to the scene meshes.

 ### Using the Inspector